emanuelefaja/guide2life/health/bmi.md

 # BMI

-BMI stands for Body Mass Index and was first introduced July 1972[^keys].  .
+BMI stands for Body Mass Index and was first introduced July 1972[^keys] .
 It's a calculation used  to assess body fat levels based on an individual's weight and height.

-It can be a preliminary indicator on whether an individual should consider [losing weight. ](/health/losing-weight)
+It can be a preliminary indicator on whether an individual should consider [losing weight](/health/losing-weight) which is important because overweight is one of the main triggers for many [Non-Communicable Diseases](/health/non-communicable-diseases) — the leading cause of death worldwide. [^who-ncd]

  BMI is not perfect, it is a reliable measure of relative obesity.